stanfordnlp/pyreft/examples/loreft/README.md

 - For instrution following training:
   - [`train.json`](https://github.com/frankaging/ultrafeedback-dataset/blob/main/train.json)

+## Before you start to replicate our results

+`pyreft` is built after we aggregate all of our results.
+All of our results are based on our original source code under the folder [`original_code`](https://github.com/stanfordnlp/pyreft/blob/main/examples/loreft/original_code).
+If you want to replicate our results more closely, feel free to read the README in the original source code folder.

 ## Hyperparameter tuning

 As described in our Appendix C in the paper, we are using the last 300 examples from  the GSM8K training set for hyperparameter tuning.
 Here is an example of our running command: